History of Chhatrapati Shivaji Terminus

 The station was designed by the consulting British architect Frederick William Stevens during 1878.
 The station took ten years to complete.
 The original numbers of platforms were nine.
 The original building is still in use to handle suburban traffic and is used by over three million travellers every day.
 The station was again renamed to Chhatrapati Shivaji Maharaj Terminus in 2015.

-within the British Commonwealth.
-And today, it has become an inseparable part of the people of Mumbai as the station operates both suburban and long distance trains.
-On 2nd July 2004, the World Heritage Committee of UNESCO nominated this magnificent specimen of late 19th century railway architecture as a World Heritage Site.
+Chhatrapati Shivaji Terminus displays the beauty of late 19th century railway architecture in the British Commonwealth characterized by its advanced structural and technical solutions.
+It is a magnificent monument full of spectacular sculptures and arcades.
+At the highest point of the building, on the dome, stands the inspirational statue of ‘Progress’.
+When it was first constructed, this monument became the symbol of Mumbai as the 'Gothic City' and the major international mercantile port city in the Indian subcontinent within the British Commonwealth.
+Today, it has become an inseparable part of the people of Mumbai as the station operates both suburban and long distance trains.
 This terminus is one of the rare specimens of the excellent fusion of traditional western and Indian architecture and adds a unique variety to the rich Indian heritage.

 Internally, the wood carving, tiles, ornamental iron and brass railings, grills for the ticket offices, the balustrades for the grand staircases and other ornaments were the work of students at the Bombay School of Art.
 The station stands as an example of 19th century railway architectural marvels for its advanced structural and technical solutions.
 It has a total of 18 platforms in which seven platforms are for built-up trains and eleven platforms are for intercity trains.
 It also serves as a finishing point for long-distance trains and two of the suburban lines namely the Central Line and the Harbour line.